eesaeedkarimi/PSI-Prediction-with-LSTM/README.md

 1. Read, Explore and Prepare Data
 Reading Data
 Preparing date and time
-Adding a column for **diff_hour**: difference of record time between consecutive rows, data exploration
+Adding a column for **diff_hour**: difference of record time between consecutive rows
+Data exploration
 Plotting Histogram of PSI values and diff_hour value
 Sampling the dataset
 2. Creating Train and Test Datasets